brachi-wernick/kafka-stream-skeleton/README.md

 ## Overview

 This skeleton contains stream processor and consumer that just print out the stream output.
-There is a module contains the data model used for the stream.
+There is a module contains the data model used by the streaming application.
-In order, to fill the stream input topic with data, you can use data generation tool, or build the producer image.
+In order to fill the stream input topic with data, you can use data generation tool, or build the producer image.

 ![Full flow](kafka-skeleton.png)